This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 Start studying as early as possible.
 You don’t want to wait until the week before the MCAT to cram information into your brain.
 Chances are, the pressure of trying to retain the information will make you forget it more quickly.

 Starting early gives you time to cover more material before the exam.
-You can start a year before your exam, or a few months – depending on your baseline level of knowledge.
+You can start studying a year before your exam, or a few months – depending on your baseline level of knowledge.
 For example, you can give yourself a month to study for each section of the exam, or two months per section depending on how comfortable you feel about retaining the information.

 Do you prefer studying on weekends or weekdays?
 Do you retain more information when studying in the morning or at night?
 Some people do better in study groups, while others do better studying alone.
 Find out what works for you and begin as soon as possible, so there is less stress on you.